Guidance for Managers and Employees from VLCT PACIF Loss Control

 - After cleaning, launder porous items if appropriate, in accordance with the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting for the items and dry items completely, or use products with the EPA-approved emerging viral pathogens claims (examples here) that are suitable for porous surfaces.

 Keeping the workforce safe and on the job requires everyone to do their part in preventing the transmission of COVID-19.
-Following the simple steps of social distancing, contact surface disinfection, and regular hand washing will greatly increase the likelihood that employees can continue to work safely, while maintaining the essential services of operating a municipality.
+Following the simple steps of physical distancing, wearing a mask, contact surface disinfection, and regular hand washing will greatly increase the likelihood that employees can continue to work safely, while maintaining the essential services of operating a municipality.

 For more information on employee safety measures, disinfection, etc., please contact your PACIF Loss Control Consultant at firstname.lastname@example.org or call us at 800-649-7915.